 New Port Richey’s New Music Venue — The Verona

 The northern Pinellas area has seen music venues come and go over the years, and lately it seems to be more of the latter.
 Evan Ursitti is trying to change that.
 Located at 4319 US Highway 19 N in New Port Richey, in the spot where the old coffee house Insomniacs used to be and next to the now departed Bourbon Street bar and music venue, The Verona is attempting to fill the gap left in the New Port Richey rock scene.
-At first glance it seems sparse.
+At first glance, it seems sparse.
 The venue has stripped down the old interior to make space for more patrons and present a large sound stage capable of showcasing the area’s talent.
 It opened June 29th of this year.

 I had the opportunity to meet with Ursitti and talk about his vision for The Verona.
 He has been based out of the New Port Richey area for the past twenty to twenty-five years while working across the country in bands and sound production.
 Needless to say, he knows both sides of the fence when it comes to putting on shows.
 Currently he is the guitarist, programmer, and producer of the metal band Burning Fair Verona, and he also owns and operates Here Kitty Kitty Studios in Port Richey.
 The Verona music venue will be run in conjunction with his music studio, so local musicians will be able to benefit from the vast knowledge that Ursitti has attained in the industry to further promote the local music scene.